Otavie/airbnb-clone-project/README.md

 - A **Property** can have multiple **Bookings** and **Reviews**.
 - A **Booking** belongs to one **User** and one **Property**, and is linked to one **Payment**.
 - A **Review** links a **User** (guest) with a **Property** (host listing).

+---

+## Feature Breakdown

+The AirBnB Clone project is divided into several core features that replicate the essential functionality of the real AirBnB platform.
+Each feature is designed to provide value to users while ensuring smooth interactions between guests, hosts, and the system.

+### 1. User Management
+- Handles user registration, authentication (login/logout), and profile management.
+- Supports different roles (guest, host, admin) with role-based permissions.
+- Ensures data security through password hashing and secure session handling.

+### 2. Property Management
+- Allows hosts to create, update, and delete property listings.
+- Each property contains details such as title, description, location, price per night, and availability.
+- Provides search and filtering options so guests can easily discover properties.

+### 3. Booking System
+- Enables guests to book available properties for specific dates.
+- Handles booking requests, confirmations, cancellations, and status tracking.
+- Ensures that booking conflicts are avoided by maintaining property availability.

+### 4. Review & Rating System
+- Guests can leave reviews and ratings for properties after their stay.
+- Reviews include a star rating (1–5) and optional written feedback.
+- Helps future guests make informed decisions and allows hosts to build credibility.

+### 5. Payment System
+- Provides a secure way for guests to make payments for their bookings.
+- Supports multiple payment methods (credit/debit cards, PayPal, etc.).
+- Tracks payment status (pending, successful, failed) and links each payment to a booking.

+### 6. Search & Filtering
+- Guests can search for properties by location, date, price range, and other criteria.
+- Implements filtering and sorting to enhance the user experience.
+- Ensures that users can quickly find the most relevant listings.

+### 7. Admin Dashboard
+- Allows administrators to monitor and manage the platform.
+- Provides tools for managing users, properties, bookings, and reported issues.
+- Ensures the platform remains safe, reliable, and efficient for all users.

+---